authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 BIMI Header Fields   {#bimi-headers}
 =============

-Once BIMI policies are published in DNS via Assertion Records, additional guidance can be provided from Domain Owners to Mail Receivers, and Mail Receivers to their MUAs through the use of additional BIMI header fields.
+Once BIMI policies are published in DNS via Assertion Records, Domain Owners can provide additional guidance to Mail Receivers, and Mail Receivers to their MUAs through the use of BIMI header fields.

 BIMI header fields are case insensitive.
 If a required tag is missing, it is an error.

-BIMI-Selector {#bimi-selector}
+BIMI-Selector Header {#bimi-selector}
 ----------------------

 BIMI DNS records are placed in \<selector\>._bimi.\<domain\>, and by default they are placed in default._bimi.\<domain\>.
-That is, for example.com, the default location for all BIMI lookups is default._bimi.example.com.
-However, a Domain Owner may specify the selector using the RFC 5322 header 'BIMI-Selector'.
+That is, for example.com, the default Assertion Record is located in the DNS at default._bimi.example.com.
+However, a Domain Owner may override the use of the default selector and specify the use of an alternative using the RFC5322-compliant header 'BIMI-Selector'.
 The BIMI-Selector header consists of key value pairs:

 v= Version (plain-text; REQUIRED).
 The version of BIMI.
 It MUST have the value of "BIMI1" for implementations compliant with this version of BIMI.
 The value of this tag MUST match precisely; if it does not or it is absent, the entire retrieved record MUST be ignored.
 It MUST be the first tag in the list.